urbestro/urbestro/README.md

-I'm interested in cities and data analysis.
-I'm currently learning Python.
+Interested in cities and data analysis.
+Currently learning Python.

 <!---
 urbestro/urbestro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.